This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Zéro Déchet Les Petits Prödiges

-• Recycle the leftovers and cook the peelings !!
+• Recycle leftovers and cook peelings!!

-But no, even great chefs do it!
+No, even great chefs do it!

 • Eat seasonal fruits and vegetables

-Here is the calendar of fruits & seasonal vegetables: (no more excuses!)
+Here is the calendar of seasonal fruits & vegetables: (no more excuses!)

 Calendrier Fruits & légumes de saisons Les Petits Prödiges

-Source: Ladilafé & cooverblog.com
+Source: Ladilafé & co.overblog.com

-• Adjust your intake of animal protein
+• Adjust your animal protein intake

-• Drop the plastic
+• Ditch plastic

 • Get rid of disposable bags

-And even better: it is free from 50 € of purchase on the site!
+And even better: it's offered for free with purchases of 50€ or more on the site!

 Zéro Déchet Les Petits Prödiges

-• Stop disposable paper towels
+• Stop using disposable paper towels

-Yes, we can do without our "Paper towel"!
+Yes, we can do without our "Sopalin"!

-• Stop the aluminum foil and plastic film
+• Stop aluminum foil and plastic film

-• Manufacture your household products
+• Make your own cleaning products

-Fast, economical and ecological!
+Quick, economical, and ecological!

 • Compost your waste